 Swimming is a wonderful full-body exercise that’s easy on the joints, but it won’t help your skeleton—your bones and muscles must work against gravity for a bone-building effect.
 “Swimming and biking are not considered weight-bearing activities, and are not the best forms of exercise for bone building,” Palinski-Wade says.
 In addition, “for those who already have bone loss, discuss any activities that could increase your risk of fracture with your doctor, such as activities that are high impact, involve twisting motions, or activities with high risks of falls.”
-These might include running, skiing, skating, and golf, says the National Institutes of Health.

 If you’ve had a fracture, stay active

 Even though the workouts you can do might be more limited, it’s still important to keep exercising after a bone break.
 “A sedentary lifestyle increases your risk of many health problems, and staying active may actually prevent future falls and fractures,” Dr. Laude says.
 “Work closely with your orthopedic doctor and/or physical therapist to design an exercise program to get you up and moving after your fracture.”